-In many cases your physician can provide the medical documentation you need.
+• In many cases your physician can provide the medical documentation you need.
 Your physician can also discuss the denial with the health plan physician reviewer.
-The most important thing your physician can do is provide a detailed "Letter of Medical" Necessity to your insurer explaining why proton therapy is appropriate for you.
+This is known as a peer-to-peer review and may count as an appeal.
+The most important thing your physician can do is provide a detailed "Letter of Medical Necessity" to your insurer explaining why proton therapy is appropriate for you.
 Physician phone calls are usually not enough to change a decision.